AmsterdamUMC/AMSTEL/README.md

 ```

 # Publish DQD results

 *Development only*

-This uses the web application that is part of the OHDSI Data Quality Dashboard Shiny to display the results, but without the R (server) dependencies.
+This uses the web application that is part of the OHDSI Data Quality Dashboard shiny app to display the results in the GitHub pages documentation, but without the R (server) dependencies.

 Copy the required files from the cloned repository to the `docs` folder of `AMSTEL`:
 ```bash